-I had the wild delight of performing to a full house at Harbourfront in Poetry NOW’s Battle of Bards.
-Nerve racking as it was, there was such a welcome warmth, I actually felt like I was reading to friends.
-Stuart Ross won the night.
-But bonus: I was invited to read at the International Festival of Authors in Toronto in the fall.
-A win in my books.
-Read what Susan G. Cole wrote about us in NOW magazine.
+It was a full house at Harbourfront in Poetry NOW’s Battle of Bards last week.
+Nerve racking as it was, there was such a welcome warmth, I felt like I was reading to friends.
+To my delight, I’ve been invited to read at the International Festival of Authors in Toronto in the fall.
+I’ll be there with a new collection *The More*.

 At Poetry NOW’s annual Poetry Competition Battle of the Bards, I will be one of the 20 poets to throw their poems in the ring.
 Come cheer the poets, troubadours, gladiators, town criers etc.